6 Steps to Create an Outstanding Marketing Plan [Free Templates]

 • Physical Evidence

-(You'll learn more about these seven sub-components inside our free marketing plan template, which you can download below.)
+(Note: You'll learn more about these seven sub-components inside our free marketing plan template, which you can download here.)

-When I created my first marketing plan, I made the mistake of confusing the marketing budget section of my plan with my product's price and other financials.
+When I created my first marketing plan, I confused the marketing budget section with my product's price and other financials.
+That’s what “price” in your market strategy is for.

-Here's a better way to think of this section: it should describe how much money the business has allotted the marketing team to pursue the initiatives and goals outlined in the elements above.
+This section describes how much money the business has allotted for the marketing team to pursue the initiatives and goals outlined in the elements above.

-Depending on how many individual expenses you have, you should consider itemizing this budget by what specifically you'll spend your budget on.
+Depending on how many individual expenses you have, you may want to itemize your budget for clarity.
 Example marketing expenses include:

 • Outsourcing costs to a marketing agency and/or other providers